 To study in Florence for the semester, students must:

-Apply online at the link above or below.
+Apply online at the link above.
 You will write a short essay about your interest in going to Florence and what it will bring to your academics and personal experience.
 You will submit a 10-page portfolio of your work.
-You will also submit the name and contact information for two references.
 More details are given in the application.
 Note: you do not need to have taken Italian to apply for the program.
 You need to take it before you go abroad.
-See the policy here.
+See the language policy here.

 Architecture